Chestnut Hill (novel series)

 Chestnut Hill is a novel series created by Lauren Brooke.
-"Chestnut Hill" is a spin off series to the Heartland series.
+Chestnut Hill is a spin off series to the Heartland series.
 The first book in the series, The New Class, was published in August 2005.
 The series revolves around four girls who live together at a boarding school in Virginia called Chestnut Hill, where they take classes and ride horses at a stable on the campus.
 Lauren Brooke has said that she went through a lot of preparation for this series, including listing and developing over one hundred names and drawing maps of her new setting.
+The books have four different perspectives, friends Dylan, Malory, Felicity (Honey) and Lani.

 Connecting series

-Author Lauren Broke has created ties between her popular series,'Heartland and Chestnut Hill.
+Author Lauren Brooke has created ties between her popular series Heartland and Chestnut Hill.
 Both series take place in Virginia.
 Readers that have read the last book in the Heartland series will see a definite connection.
-Amy, the main character of Heartland, gave a talk in the fist novel and helped Malory solve the rusting issue with Tybalt in the second Chestnut Hill book, Making Strides as well.
+Amy, the main character of Heartland, gave a talk in the first novel and helped Malory solve the rusting issue with Tybalt in the second Chestnut Hill book, Making Strides as well.